-John Muir, the great outdoors explorer, environmental philosopher, wilderness preservationist, botanist, and naturalist, once said, “In every walk in nature one receives more than he gives” and that “I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in.”
+John Muir, the great outdoors explorer, environmental philosopher, wilderness preservationist, botanist, and naturalist, once said, “In every walk in nature, one receives more than he gives” and that “I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in.”

-Writers, philosophers, the men of science, and leading figures in our history have all said similar things.
+Writers, philosophers, men of science, and leading figures in our history have all said similar things.
 A life without taking time in the outdoors is a life lacking a fundamental connection.

 And this is all you need:

-- Find an area where you can be, walk, hike, climb, jog for at least thirty minutes.
-The woods, a park, the beach, a trail that surrounds a lake.
+- Find an area where you can be, walk, hike, climb, and jog for at least thirty minutes.
+The woods, a park, the beach, and a trail that surrounds a lake.
 Anything where most of your visual experience can take in the colors of nature, the sounds of birds, your steps, water falling through rocks, or any other naturally occurring sounds.